empalmer/StatsFlashcards/README.md

 Choose one of the following Options to import the deck.

 ## Option 1
 Option 1 is the easiest way and doesn't require a local TeX installation.
 However, I don't keep this files as up-to-date as the .tex file option described below.
-To follow this option, download the StatsFlashcards.apkg file and click "Import File" at the bottom of anki and select this file.
+To follow this option, download the Theory.apkg and Methods.apkg file and click "Import File" at the bottom of anki and select these files.
 This should import all theory and methods flashcards.

 ## Option 2 - import using TeX files